Debugging in the Just-In-Time Mode

 Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS, and click PHP under Languages & Frameworks.

-From the PHP executable drop-down list, choose the relevant PHP interpreter and click next to it.
+From the PHP executable list, choose the relevant PHP interpreter and click next to it.

-In the CLI Interpreters dialog box that opens, click next to the Configuration options text box in the Additional area.
+In the CLI Interpreters dialog that opens, click next to the Configuration options field in the Additional area.

 In the Configuration options dialog that opens, click to add a new entry, then type